Code bloat: Code density of different languages

+The implementation of generic programming mechanisms significantly influences the resulting binary size.
+Programming languages like C++ use a "stenciling" or monomorphization approach for templates, where the compiler generates a separate copy of the code for each distinct data type used.
+While this eliminates runtime overhead and allows for specific optimizations, it frequently leads to code bloat when many different types are instantiated.
+Conversely, languages like Java typically use type erasure, sharing a single copy of the compiled code for all data types by treating them as generic objects (e.g., via boxing).
+This approach minimizes code size but can introduce runtime performance overhead due to the need for dynamic dispatch or unboxing.

 The difference in code density between various computer languages is so great that often less memory is needed to hold both a program written in a "compact" language (such as a domain-specific programming language, Microsoft P-Code, or threaded code), plus an interpreter for that compact language (written in native code), than to hold that program written directly in native code.

 Reducing bloat

 Some techniques for reducing code bloat include: